-A New Investigator is an NIH research grant applicant who has not yet competed successfully for a substantial, NIH research grant.
-For example, a Program Director/ Principal Investigator (PD/PI) who has previously received a competing NIH R01 research grant is no longer considered a New Investigator.
-However, a PD/PI who has received a small grant (R03) or an Exploratory, Developmental Research Grant Award (R21) retains his or her status as a New Investigator.
+A New Investigator is the Program Director/Principal Investigator (PD/PI) on an NIH research grant application who has not yet competed successfully for a substantial, NIH research grant.
+For example, a PD/PI, who has previously competed successfully for an NIH R01 research grant is no longer considered a New Investigator.
+However, a PD/PI who has received, for example, a small grant (R03) or an Exploratory, Developmental Research Grant Award (R21) retains his or her status as a New Investigator.

 Software within the eRA Commons will check first for New Investigator status based on the individual’s previous award history.
-For individuals identified as New Investigators, the software will calculate the ten year window of ESI status based on the date of the terminal research degree or the residency end date entered in the investigator’s Profile.
+For individuals identified as New Investigators, the software will calculate a ten year window of ESI status based on the date of the terminal research degree or the residency end date entered in the investigator’s Profile.
 To ensure that NIH recognizes your ESI status, you must update your eRA Commons profile to reflect the date of completion of your terminal research degree or the end of your residency.

 Institutions must be registered with the NIH eRA Commons before faculty and staff can take advantage of electronic submission and retrieval of grant information.
 Only an individual with signing authority for the institution in grant related matters can register an institution.
 This individual is designated the “Signing Official.”

 For most institutions, Signing Officials are located in the institution’s Office of Sponsored Research or its equivalent.
 Researchers should work through their institution’s Office of Sponsored Research or its equivalent to establish their own eRA Commons account.
 If you are unable to identify a Signing Official for your institution, please contact the NIH eRA Service Desk.

 Please note that an investigator will have a single Commons account and unique Commons ID for their entire career.
 Investigators will be affiliated with different institutions during their careers and may be affiliated with more than one institution at a given time.